Tryouts for the 20190-2020 season are complete.

 A player's division is determined by birth year, as per the USA Hockey Rulebook:

 12U (Pee Wees): 2007 & 2008 birth years

 Tryout Registration and Commitment fees:

-Players will not be allowed to skate in the tryout unless they have given us a commitment check.
+Players will not be placed on a team unless they have turned in a commitment check.
 No Exceptions!

 The commitment fee is nonrefundable once team placement has been accepted.